Quick Find: Search for:

-Provided by: Molly Pell, Systems Analyst and Total SQL Analyzer PRO
+Provided by Molly Pell, Senior Systems Analyst

 Cursors generally use a lot of resources and reduce the performance and scalability of applications.
 If you need to perform row-by-row operations, try to find another method to perform the task.
 For example, consider the following options: